Martine Chartrand

 Martine Chartrand (born 1962) is a Haitian Canadian filmmaker, visual artist and teacher.
 She practices a paint-on-glass animation technique to create her films.
 Throughout Chartrand's career, she has been involved with numerous films and has made three animated shorts which have been exhibited across Canada and internationally.
 Her films often deal with social and cultural issues relating to Black culture and Black history.

 Biography

 Early years

 Born in 1962, Chartrand was adopted and raised in Montreal, Quebec.
 She graduated from Concordia University with a Bachelor of Fine Arts in 1986 and earned a certificate in Arts Education at UQAM in 1988.
 After graduating she began making a living by creating poster graphics and giving workshops in exhibitions across Canada and Europe.
 Before becoming involved in animation, Chartrand worked as a painter and illustrator.
 In 1986, Chartrand became working as a layout and colour artist.
 She joined the National Film Board officially as a colour artist, assisting Pierre M. Trudeau during the shooting of Enfantillages (1990).
 She then collaborated on Jours de plaine (1990), co-directed by Réal Bérard and André Leduc.

 Professional career

-Additionally, Chartrand is in high demand as a lecturer for conferences, master classes, and art workshops worldwide.
-She guides artists and shares the techniques and craft involved in creating paint-on-glass animation.
+Chartrand is frequently invited as a lecturer for conferences, master classes, and art workshops worldwide.
+She guides artists and shares the techniques involved in creating paint-on-glass animation.